Rolf Rabenseifner, High Performance Computing Center Stuttgart (HLRS), Germany

 This tutorial analyzes the strengths and weaknesses of several parallel programming models on clusters of SMP nodes.
 Multi-socket-multi-core systems in highly parallel environments are given special consideration.
-This includes a discussion on planned future OpenMP support for accelerators.
-Various hybrid MPI+OpenMP approaches are compared with pure MPI, and benchmark results on different platforms are presented.
-Numerous case studies demonstrate the performance-related aspects of hybrid MPI/OpenMP programming, and application categories that can take advantage of this model are identified.
+MPI-3.0 introduced a new shared memory programming interface, which can be combined with MPI message passing and remote memory access on the cluster interconnect.
+It can be used for direct neighbor accesses similar to OpenMP or for direct halo copies, and enables new hybrid programming models.
+These models are compared with various hybrid MPI+OpenMP approaches and pure MPI.
+This tutorial also includes a discussion on OpenMP support for accelerators.
+Benchmark results on different platforms are presented.
+Numerous case studies demonstrate the performance-related aspects of hybrid programming, and application categories that can take advantage of this model are identified.
 Tools for hybrid programming such as thread/process placement support and performance analysis are presented in a "how-to" section.

 Straightforward programming of clusters of shared memory nodes often leads to unsatisfactory performance results.
-The participant learns hybrid parallel programming.
+The participant learns various hybrid parallel programming models, which include new MPI-3.0 interfaces.
 Pure message passing (one MPI process on each core) and mixed model programming (multi-threaded MPI processes) only partially fit to the architecture of modern HPC systems.
 The tutorial teaches about solving those performance problems, but also teaches technical aspects of mixed model programming.
 At the end of the tutorial, the attendee will be sensitive about many pitfalls in parallel programming on clusters of SMP nodes.

 People who are in charge with the development of efficient parallel software on clusters of shared memory nodes.